 Add Code Requests Policy

-Each quarter, the demand grows for spaces in Department of Economics courses amidst a limited supply of spaces.
+Each quarter, the demand for certain ECON courses exceeds the spaces available in the course.
 As a result, the Faculty of the Department of Economics has adopted a policy regarding requests for add codes (or entry codes) for the courses.

 Add Code Request Policy: